Family Travel on a Budget – Here’s How You Do It

 Have a policy of E-baying something every time you are buying something else.
 Never upgrade.
 And that is a blanket rule for everything including your airline seat, your hotel room, you car hire, your own car, your house and your wife.
 Unless it’s a free upgrade of course.
 And, Stuart, I still probably wouldn’t do it on the wife front.
 Not if you want someone to help with the planning next time.

 Add your suggestions

 So there you go.
-A few tips from us.
+A few tips from us on family travel on a budget.
 Hope it helps you budget this summer.
 Feel free to add yours in the comments below.

 Disclosure Note: This was brought to you thanks to support from Elizabeth Hardy.
-All the advice, experience and opinions are, as ever, entirely and sadly our own.
+All the advice, experience and opinions are, as ever, entirely our own.